LucasRMehl/wuxiaworld_scraper/README.md

 Even better, go participate in the community and let the translator know how much you appreciate his work!

-Only tested with Coiling Dragon and Stellar Transformations on Linux for now.
+Only tested on Linux for now.
 Creates separate HTML and optionally EPUBs for each "Book."

 Here is what argparse tells me the usage is: